 The government is still trying to do too much, well beyond its capacity and capability.
-As a result, almost everything done by the G A refocused government is essential to facilitating dramatic transformations in the Indian economy and society.
-There is a need to rethink not only what the government does but also how it does it government is inadequate and inefficient, while many aspects critical for long-term success are being overlooked (such as the state of the education system, the large-scale shift from rural to urban areas, the plight of cities, international economic diplomacy to enhance energy security, threats from climate change and India's role in global governance).
+As a result, almost everything done by the government is inadequate and inefficient, while many aspects critical for long-term success are being overlooked (such as the state of the education system, the large-scale shift from rural to urban areas, the plight of cities, international economic diplomacy to enhance energy security, threats from climate change and India's role in global governance).